-- 1. Must register with Assistant Principal and apply for a parking sticker.
-Application requires: copy of driver's license, insurance information, and release of liability signature by vehicle owner. - 2.
-Must display parking sticker per instructions.
+- 2. Student Drivers must display parking sticker per instructions.
 No student vehicles are allowed on school property without a parking sticker. - 3.
-Must park in designated spaces on school property. - 4.
-Students are not authorized to go to or move their vehicle during the school day - 5.
+Student Drivers must park in designated spaces on school property. - 4.
+Students are not authorized to go to or move their vehicle during the school day. - 5.
 Students must operate their vehicle in accordance with state traffic code and with due care. - 6.
 Students that fail to adhere to any of these rules are subject to revocation of their driving privilege to and from school as well as their ability to park a vehicle on school property. - 7.
-Any vehicle in violation of these rules is subject to fines and/or impoundment at the expense of the owner - 8.
+Any vehicle in violation of these rules is subject to fines and/or impoundment at the expense of the owner. - 8.
 If I participate in the campus fundraiser to park my car and decorate my parking space, I understand that I must have the AP sign off/approve the design and the decorating materials (type of paint, etc.)